blorente/naylang-documentation/src/parsing.md

 ### Left-Recursion and Operator Precedence

-Grace assigns a three levels of precedence for operators: `*` and `/` have the highest precedence, followed by `+` and '-', and then the rest of prefix and infix operators along with user methods are executed.
+Grace assigns a three levels of precedence for operators: `*` and `/` have the highest precedence, followed by `+` and `-`, and then the rest of prefix and infix operators along with user and native methods.

-Usually, for an EBNF-like [@standard1996ebnf] grammar language to correctly assign operator precedence, auxiliary rules must be defined which clutter the grammar with unnecessary information.
+Usually, for an EBNF-like [@standard1996ebnf] grammar language to correctly assign operator precedence, auxiliary rules must be defined which clutter the grammar with unnecessary information, which is the case for example for LL(k)-grammar parser generators.
 ANTLRv4, however, can handle left-recursive rules as long as they are not indirect [@antlr4ref].
-It does this by assigning rule precedence based on the position of the alternative in the rule definition.
+It does so by assigning rule precedence based on the position of the alternative in the rule definition.
 This way, defining operator precedence becomes trivial:

 ```antlr
 // Using left-recursion and implicit rule precendence.